BMO Capital Maintains Microsoft (MSFT) Market Perform Recommendation

 What are Other Shareholders Doing?

-Pettyjohn, Wood & White holds 74K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 74K shares, representing an increase of 0.47%.
-The firm decreased its portfolio allocation in MSFT by 99.90% over the last quarter.
+Concord Wealth Partners holds 19K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 23K shares, representing a decrease of 23.41%.
+The firm decreased its portfolio allocation in MSFT by 99.92% over the last quarter.

-Norway Savings Bank holds 15K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 14K shares, representing an increase of 6.36%.
-The firm increased its portfolio allocation in MSFT by 129,403.54% over the last quarter.
+TQCCX - Touchstone Dividend Equity Fund Class C holds 356K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 373K shares, representing a decrease of 4.87%.
+The firm decreased its portfolio allocation in MSFT by 8.78% over the last quarter.

-Leavell Investment Management holds 84K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 84K shares, representing an increase of 0.04%.
-The firm increased its portfolio allocation in MSFT by 114,168.26% over the last quarter.
+Bank Julius Baer & Co.
+Ltd, Zurich holds 3,485K shares representing 0.05% ownership of the company.
+In it's prior filing, the firm reported owning 3,410K shares, representing an increase of 2.15%.
+The firm decreased its portfolio allocation in MSFT by 99.91% over the last quarter.

-Cadinha & Co holds 92K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 93K shares, representing a decrease of 0.92%.
-The firm decreased its portfolio allocation in MSFT by 99.93% over the last quarter.
+McGlone Suttner Wealth Management holds 14K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 14K shares, representing an increase of 2.72%.
+The firm increased its portfolio allocation in MSFT by 100,031.26% over the last quarter.

 What is the Fund Sentiment?